jackpham1510/notes/fundamentals/fundamentals.md

   - Newly created objects
   - Divided into
     - Eden space
-    - Survivor space: objects are moved from Eden space after surviving one garbage collection cycle
+    - Survivor space: objects are moved to Eden space after surviving one garbage collection cycle
   - When objects are garbage collected from Young generation is a minor garbage collection event.
 - Old generation:
   - Long-lived objects eventually moved from Young generation